Ktopper/vibe-coding-spec-starter-kit/blueprints/README.md

 → Use Prompt #21 (Context Refresh) from the prompt library

 ### If You're Debugging for >30 Minutes
-→ Use Prompt #22 (System Poet) to step back and replan
+→ Use Prompt #22 (System ninja) to step back and replan

 ### If You Don't Know Which to Build
 → Build Focus Recipes first.
 It's the best foundation.